DeadWisdom/blazon/README.md

 It defines a general schema system that can be translated into multiple other systems, notably JSON Schema.
 And includes tools to transform data, and translate schemas between systems.

+_Project Status_: This project is currently in a review stage.
+All comments are welcome, please leave them as issues on the [github project](https://github.com/DeadWisdom/blazon).

 ## Data Conversion

 Unlike most JSON Schema tools, Blazon's primary goal is to _convert_ the data instead of merely